August 1, 2017 | Last updated: May 12, 2021

 Use CMD

-to set the command that will be run when launching the Docker image.
+to set the command that will be run when launching the Docker PHP image.
 In our case, we're going to serve the application with php artisan

 set to port 8181: